-1. COVERAGE AND PERSONS BOUND
+1. COVERAGE OF THE AGREEMENT

-- 1.1 This Agreement has been negotiated between the University, National Tertiary Education Industry Union, and the Community and Public Sector Union SPSF SA Branch ("the parties"). - 1.2 This Agreement will be binding according to its terms upon: - a) The University of South Australia; - b) The Community and Public Sector Union SPSF SA Branch (CPSU); - c) The National Tertiary Education Union (NTEU); and - d) All academic, professional, security and grounds staff employed by the University other than those outlined in clause 1.3 of this Agreement. - 1.3 This Agreement does not apply to: - a) The Vice Chancellor; and - b) Senior staff employed by the University in the capacity of, or with equivalent level of responsibility to, staff employed as members of the Senior Management Group, Heads of Schools, Deans, Directors of Research Institutes, Division Managers, Division Directors, Directors of Central Administrative units.
+- 1.1 The Agreement has been negotiated between the University, National Tertiary Education Industry Union, and the Community and Public Sector Union SPSF SA Branch ("the parties"). - 1.2 This Agreement will be binding according to its terms upon: - a) The University of South Australia; - b) The Community and Public Sector Union SPSF SA Branch (CPSU); - c) The National Tertiary Education Union (NTEU); and - d) All academic, professional, security and grounds staff employed by the University other than those outlined in clause 1.3 below. - 1.3 This Agreement does not apply to: - a) The Vice Chancellor; and - b) Senior staff employed by the University in the capacity of, or with equivalent level of responsibility to, staff employed as members of the Enterprise Leadership Team, Executive Deans, Deans of Programs, Deans of Research, Directors of Research Institutes, Executive Directors, Pro Vice Chancellors, Directors of central administrative support units.